Kradios9/Kradios9/README.md

 ## Fun Fact
 - ⚡️ Fun fact: I once built a mini arcade machine from scratch using a Raspberry Pi!
+- 🤗 Love to make new connections 👫🐥
 - 😄 Fun fact: I have a contagious laugh that can brighten anyone's day!

 I'm excited to connect with fellow developers and enthusiasts.
 Let's build something awesome together!